 \section{Smoothed Complexity Upper Bound}

 In this section, we establish our key theorem for upper bounding the number of edges of a random polygon $\conv(a_1,\dots,a_n) \cap W$ for $W$ a fixed $2$-dimensional linear subspace and $a_1,\dots,a_n \in \R^d$.
-Specifically we show that if for any edge on the shadow polygon $\conv(a_1, \cdots, a_n) \cap W$, the expected distance between the affine hull of the edge and the next vertex of the shadow is not too small in expectation, then the expected number of edges of $\conv(a_1, \cdots, a_n) \cap W$ will be bounded from above.
+We demonstrate that if for any edge on the shadow polygon $\conv(a_1, \ldots, a_n) \cap W$, the expected distance between the affine hull of the edge and the next vertex on the shadow is sufficiently large in expectation, then the expected number of edges of $\conv(a_1, \ldots, a_n) \cap W$ can be upper-bounded.